José Pastoriza: Coaching career

-Having good relations with players, El Pato Patoriza coached the a number of clubs in Argentina, Colombia, Brazil, Bolivia and Spain, as well as the El Salvador and Venezuela national teams.
+Having good relations with players, El Pato Pastoriza coached the a number of clubs in Argentina, Colombia, Brazil, Bolivia and Spain, as well as the El Salvador and Venezuela national teams.
 Pastoriza began his managerial career in 1976 with Independiente, the club where he won another three national leagues, another Libertadores Cup and the Intercontinental Cup in 1984.
 He also worked as the manager of Talleres de Córdoba on many occasions.
 He had a single stint as manager of several Argentine clubs such as Racing Club, Boca Juniors and Argentinos Juniors.

 Pastoriza's first foreign appointment was in 1982, at the Colombian Club Deportivo Los Millonarios.
 He was manager of Brazilian team Fluminense (1985) before returning to Argentina.

 In 1992, he worked as manager of the Spanish Atlético Madrid, and in 1994 he worked with Bolivian Club Bolívar.
 Pastoriza served as the coach of the El Salvador national team between 1995 and 1996 and as the coach of Venezuela between 1998 and 2000.

 In 2004, he died in Buenos Aires during his fifth stint as manager of Independiente.
 He had a heart attack at his apartment, and the emergency doctors could not save him.
 Pastoriza had a history of health problems, but kept smoking anyway.
 The funeral was performed at the Independiente headquarters.

 Jairo Castillo, player of Independiente, was repeatedly booked by the referee in later games for removing his shirt to reveal tributes to Pastoriza.
 As a result, it was decided to add Pastoriza's nickname "Pato" to the official Independiente kit in 2004.